HerrMotz/bachelor-thesis/publication/main.typ

 == Background <problem_heading>
 #todo[Die 10 Sätze, die ich gestern Nacht zu Felix gesagt habe.]

-Over the history of humanity, it has built an _infrastructure for knowledge_.
-It started as stone tablets, evolved to hand-written papyrus books, libraries, the printing press and most recently computers and the internet.
+Over its thousands of years in existence, humanity has built an _infrastructure for knowledge_.
+It started with stone tablets, evolved to hand-written papyrus books, libraries, the printing press and most recently computers and the internet.
 Instead of using a library or asking a colleague, we usually consult search engines, for even small questions.
 With them, the need to supply data in a computer interpretable format arose.
 This lead to the inception of a platform called Wikidata, which arose as a "machine-readable" version of Wikipedia.
 Wikidata has become a form of library, in which the knowledge is not written in human, but machine language.
 Now, the new challenge has become to retrieve information from this new library.
 Our librarian can only help us to find certain entries.
 To find the connection between information snippets from these entries is still the readers task.
 For this, users can write database queries in a special query language.

 == This Work
 #todo[Dieses Kapitel sollte kontextfrei verständlich sein.]